-This exquisite edition of The Unacknowledged Truth, also known as The Broken Mirror, belongs to a series of sensuous female nudes the sculptor executed near the end of his life, in the 1890s.
-The model’s voluptuous curves are especially evocative of the work of Rubens, as well as of Jordaens and other Flemish artists, which exerted an influence on Dalou following his trip to Flanders in 1875.
-This nude, seated on a rock, hiding her face, weeping, was modelled after the artist’s wife, as the bun on the nape of neck recalls the hairstyle favoured by Madame Dalou.
-This sculptor’s works are notable for the fineness of their execution.
-Their naturalistic modelling is particularly accomplished, never yielding to vulgarity, the classicism of their poses contributing to the ennoblement of the works.
+The works of Aimé-Jules Dalou are notable for the fineness of their execution.
+This exquisite edition of The Unacknowledged Truth, also known as The Broken Mirror, belongs to a series of sensuous female nudes the artist executed in the 1890s, near the end of his life.
+This nude, seated on a rock, hiding her face and weeping, was modelled after his wife, as the bun on the nape of the neck recalls the hairstyle favoured by Madame Dalou.
 This allegory of Truth is perhaps related to the Dreyfus affair.
-It has been claimed that the model of this sculpture was made to provide support for the family of Captain Dreyfus, unjustly accused of high treason in 1894 and only exonerated in 1906, but there is no proof for that contention.
+It has been claimed that the model of this work was made to provide support for the family of Captain Dreyfus, unjustly accused of high treason in 1894 and only exonerated in 1906.